dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 ### Version Numbers are a big deal with three.js

-When I wrote this post I was using three.js revision r127 of three.js which was a late version of three.js in May of 2021.
-Also I do get around to editing my content on threejs every now and then and with that said the lat time I came around to edit this I got all the source code examples working just fine with r146 of threejs.
+When I first wrote this post I was using threejs revision r127 of three.js which was a late version of three.js in May of 2021.
+Also I do get around to editing my content on threejs every now and then and with that said the lat time I came around to edit this I got all the source code examples working just fine with [r146 of threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/demos/r146/README.md).
 As of r141+ I am now using the WebGL1 renderer so the code examples may now break on older versions of threejs, but one might just only need to make changes with that to get them working.

 In the future code breaking changes might be made that will cause these code examples to no longer work, and such changes might happen sooner rather than later.
 Three.js is a project that is moving fairly fast when it comes to development so always be mindful of what the revision number was that a person might have been using when reading something on the open web that has to do with threejs.